gpaumier/gp2/src/articles/2009-06-30 ten-features-that-would-dramatically-improve-wikimedia-commons.rst

     Where our hero makes an early Christmas wishlist and implores the developer fairies to give Wikimedia Commons some much-needed love.

-MIT's *Technology Review* recently published an article about `improvements to come regarding the management of video content <http://www.technologyreview.com/web/22900/page1/>`__ on Wikipedia and Wikimedia websites.
-I heard a lot of people say: "Good, but what about pictures?"
-Some technical improvements described by the *Technology Review* will be useful for both images and videos, such as the `media and upload wizard <http://techblog.wikimedia.org/2009/03/add-media-wizard-and-firefogg-on-testwikipediaorg/>`__ currently developed by Michael Dale.
-However, Wikimedia Commons still needs many little (or big) features that would dramatically improve its user-friendliness.
+MIT's *Technology Review* recently published an article about improvements to come regarding the management of video content on Wikipedia and Wikimedia websites.\ [#MITvideo]_ I heard a lot of people say: "Good, but what about pictures?"
+Some technical improvements described by the *Technology Review* will be useful for both images and videos, such as the media and upload wizard currently developed by Michael Dale.\ [#MDale2009]_ However, Wikimedia Commons still needs many little (or big) features that would dramatically improve its user-friendliness.

+.. [#MITvideo] David Talbot. "`Wikipedia Gets Ready for a Video Upgrade <https://www.technologyreview.com/2009/06/19/212480/wikipedia-gets-ready-for-a-video-upgrade/>`__. *MIT Technology Review*, June 19, 2009.

+.. [#MDale2009] Michael Dale. "`Add Media Wizard and Firefogg on test.wikipedia.org <https://diff.wikimedia.org/2009/03/28/add-media-wizard-and-firefogg-on-testwikipediaorg/>`__." *Diff*, March 28, 2009.

 Browsing & reusing
 ==================